scaleoutsean/hcicollector/FAQ.md

 ## How much disks capacity do I need for HCICollector's Graphite volume?

-As always "it depends."
+As always, "it depends."

-Probably no more than 1 GB/VM, unless there is Kubernetes in the environment.
-It also depends on how one adjusts Graphite container settings - check Grafana and Graphite documentation for details on that.
+Settings for SolidFire and VMware in v0.7:
+- 1 minute frequency (retain 2 days)
+- 5 minute (8 days)
+- 15 minute (30 days)
+- 1 hour (1 year)

+For standard VM infra environments Graphite probably needs less than 1 GB/VM using default settings.
+Static environments with few VMs may want to keep fine-grained metrics longer.
+Dynamic DevTest or Kubernetes environments may want the opposite.
+If you hold Graphite on NetApp E-Series or similar array, you can keep fine-grained metrics and application logs for years.

+Feel free to modify Graphite settings (storage-schemas.conf) to suit your requirements.
+Check Graphite documentation for the details.

 ## How to add 3rd party feeds and dashboards to HCICollector's Grafana instance